Joint-Interest School Parks FAQ

 How was the joint-interest agreement affected by campuses with modernization projects?

 Six campuses with modernization projects (Andrews, Barrington, Houston, Oak Springs, Pecan Springs and Wooldridge) required Austin ISD to secure full (100%) ownership of the joint-interest areas before it secured city permits to begin construction.
-To allow the Campus Architectural Team maximum flexibility in designing and constructing the new infrastructure, the full campus for each of these schools was temporarily acquired by Austin ISD.
+To allow the Campus Architectural Team (CAT) maximum flexibility in designing and constructing the new infrastructure, the full campus for each of these schools was temporarily acquired by Austin ISD.
 Upon completion of each project, Austin ISD and the city of Austin will amend the previous joint-interest agreement to reflect the revised locations of the reestablished joint-interest areas.

 How long will the six campuses be without publicly accessible green space and playgrounds?